These maple oat flour chocolate chip cookies are soft, chewy and dangerously good.

 How long do these cookies last in the fridge?

 I recommend eating these cookies up within 1 week if you are storing them in the fridge.
-If you need them to keep longer, freeze them in a sealed container or bag for up to three months.
+If you need them to keep longer, freeze them in a sealed container or bag for up to 6 months.

 Can I freeze these cookies?